freshworks/crayons/src/components/toggle/readme.md

 # Toggle (fw-toggle)

-fw-toggle displays an input control that enables modifying an element’s state between two settings.
+Toggle is an input control that enables modifying an element’s state between two settings.

 ## Usage